 We left the castle and loch behind and despite the distinct chill I could now feel running through my body, we were determined to find the Old Doune Church Burial Ground and the cursed grave of the legendary Seath Mor.
 Michelle had read about this tiny little graveyard online.
 She really has a knack for finding the most unique places!

-Had it not been for some co-ordinates we located on an obscure website we would never have found the graveyard and Seath Mor’s hallowed grave.
-It is very well hidden amongst farmland without a single sign to identify its existence.
+Had it not been for some co-ordinates we located on an obscure website we would never have found the graveyard and Seath Mor’s cursed grave.
+This is due to it being very well hidden amongst farmland without a single sign to identify its existence.
 Why are they so keen for us not to find it?

 Who was Seath Mor?